 A Beautiful Tradition: Ingenuity and Adaptation in a Century of Plateau Women’s Art

-Designed for grades 4th-12th, these materials are designed to provide you and your students with an exciting way to study this colorful art form while incorporating Indian Education for All in your classroom.
+(Designed for grades 4-12) These materials are designed to provide you and your students with a way to study this colorful art form while incorporating Indian Education for All in your classroom.
 There are three grade-appropriate versions of this curriculum: fourth/fifth grade, middle school, and high school.
-These interdisciplinary units include grade appropriate lesson plans aligned with the Essential Understandings; PowerPoint presentations; worksheets; and other material that explores this remarkable art form.
+These interdisciplinary units include grade appropriate lesson plans aligned with the Essential Understandings; PowerPoint presentations; worksheets; and other material.

-Girl from the Gulches: The Story of Mary Ronan Lesson Plan
+Girl from the Gulches: The Story of Mary Ronan Study Guide

 The Montana Historical Society profiled 48 influential Montanans, 24 of whom are women.
 From linguist Minerva Allen to movie star Myrna Loy and jazz pianist Jean Wrobel, this is a great resource for student research projects.